Strategic Priority 5: PASAI Secretariat capable of supporting Pacific SAIs

 (e) establishing an enhanced PASAI website

-The PASAI Charter sets out the purpose of the organization and its membership.
-It also provides for the appointment of the Chairperson, the Governing Board, the Secretary General and the Executive Director; and their roles and responsibilities.
+The PASAI Charter sets out the purpose of the organisation and its membership.
+It also provides for the appointment, roles and responsibilities of the Chairperson, the Governing Board, the Secretary General and the Executive Director.

 Programmes for co-operative audits and peer reviews

 The PASAI Secretariat will prepare and maintain programmes for co-operative audits and peer reviews, which Governing Board meetings and Congresses will review and monitor.
 The programs will identify the focus, sequencing and timing of audits and other activities and provide the basis for monitoring and evaluation.